 - Marshall students and staff help in liberation of child trafficking victims

-- Dr. Babiuc-Hamilton’s research on light and gravitational waves from black hole collisions is featured on WV Science & Research
+- Dr. Babiuc-Hamilton’s research on waves from black hole collisions is featured on WV Science & Research

 - Math students and faculty present research at international conference in Singapore

 - F. Robin O’Keefe is “the Peliosaur Guy”

 - Biology Professor part of international research team studying Sumatran Rhinos

 - DFIA program joins the National CyberWatch Center